 ADHD assessment & therapy

-Comprehensive ADHD assessment and evidence-based therapy for children, adolescents and adults — including the adult and female presentations that often go unrecognised for years.
+I offer comprehensive ADHD assessment and evidence-based therapy for children, adolescents and adults — including adult and female presentations, which can be overlooked or misunderstood for many years.

-What ADHD actually looks like — and why so many people are missed
+What ADHD can look like — and why it is often missed

 ADHD is a difference in how attention, motivation and self-regulation are organised in the brain.
-It is not a lack of willpower.
-It is not something people grow out of.
-And it does not always look like the stereotype of a restless child who cannot sit still.
+It isn’t about willpower, and it doesn’t always match the familiar image of a restless child who cannot stay still.

 Across the lifespan